 Before you dive into the Teachers Pay Teachers sale, think about the next several months and the lessons you’ll be teaching.
-If you’ve taught the curriculum in the past, you might have a good idea of what areas need to be supplemented.
+If you’ve previously taught the curriculum, you might have a good idea of what areas need to be supplemented.

 Additionally, you should consider the upcoming holidays if you like to engage students with timely holiday activities.

 Finally, check over your wish list if you keep one.
-I add cool stuff to it all the time, so when it’s sale time, I can quickly run through the resources that piqued my interest.
-Often, I no longer need or want them, but sometimes there are resources that are just too awesome to ignore.
+I always add cool stuff to it, so when it’s sale time, I can quickly run through the resources that piqued my interest.
+Often, I no longer need or want them, but sometimes some resources are just too fantastic to ignore.